kengz/openai_lab/source/includes/_INSTALLATION.md

 <aside class="notice">
 We recommend Tensorflow for experimentation with multi-GPU for stability.
 By default <code>bin/setup</code> will install <code>tensorflow</code> for MacOS and <code>tensorflow-gpu</code> for Linux.
-Use Theano once your lab produces a final model for a single retraining, since it's faster.
+If you wish, use Theano once your lab produces a final model for a single retraining, since it's faster.
 </aside>

 3\. `bin/setup` also creates the needed config files needed for lab [usage](#usage).
 See sections below for more info.

 - `config/default.json` for local development, used when `grunt` is ran without a production flag.
-- `config/production.json` for production lab run when `grunt -prod` is ran with the production flag `-prod`
+- `config/production.json` for production lab run when `grunt -prod` is ran with the production flag `-prod`.

 ```json
 {